-2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2014.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+B2 Enrollment by Racial/Ethnic Category.
+Provide numbers of undergraduate students for each of the fc categories as of the institution's official fall reporting date or as of October 15, 2015.
+Include internat students only in the category "Nonresident aliens."
+Complete the "Total Undergraduates" column or cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons v Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non multi-racial should be reported only under "Two or more races."